robang74/redfishos/scripts/pcos/README.md

 This script provides a *standard* system configuration immediately after the first boot, after the flashing procedure:

-* [pcos / sfos-first-setup.sh](sfos-first-setup.sh) - is now available for testing by advanced end-user
+* [pcos / rfos-first-setup.sh](rfos-first-setup.sh) - it is now available for testing by advanced end-user.

 These are its dependencies:

+* [scripts / rfos-script-functions.env](../rfos-script-functions.env) - it is the canvas that will collect all the generic functions.

-* [pcos / sfos-ssh-connect.env](sfos-ssh-connect.env) - is the bash environment required by the script above for SSH automatic connection.
+* [pcos / sfos-ssh-connect.env](sfos-ssh-connect.env) - it is the bash environment required by the script above for SSH automatic connection.

 * [sfos-ssh-connect-env patch](https://coderus.openrepos.net/pm2/project/sfos-ssh-connect-env) - it is the script that enable the quick & safe password-less root-login via SSH, a system setup-up required by the environment above.